VOID is an animation festival based in the beautiful capital city of Copenhagen, Denmark.

 - The festival organizers reserve the right to dismiss any film that is deemed as being aimed primarily at a young audience or as not falling under the umbrella of animation.
 This decision is final and at the discretion of the festival.

-- Films must have been completed after January 1st 2015.
+- Films/projects must have been completed after January 1st 2016.

-- Films must be available for screening in a cinema quality copy no later than January 1st 2017.
+- Films/projects must be available for screening in a cinema quality copy no later than November 1st 2017.

 - Films must be Copenhagen premieres.
-Danish premieres prefered.
+Danish premieres preferred.

 - Any submission fees are non-refundable.